-For the modeling of scRNA sequencing data, GPs have been broadly applied in two relevant directions, specifically, for clustering \citep{buettner_novel_2012,buettner_computational_2015} and temporal modeling \citep{hensman_hierarchical_2013}.
+For the modelling of scRNA-seq data, GPs have been broadly applied in two relevant directions, specifically, for clustering \citep{buettner_novel_2012,buettner_computational_2015} and temporal modelling \citep{hensman_hierarchical_2013}.
 Considering the latter, pseudotime estimation constitutes a major research direction as it is directly related to understanding the true underlying biological processes.
 It has been shown previously that point estimates of pseudotime are highly prone to infer false cellular ordering, thus suggesting Bayesian inference to provide uncertainty estimates alongside each estimated pseudotime \citep{campbell_bayesian_2015}.
 Further works focus on latent pseudotime estimations \citep{pseudotime_estimation_reid_john_wernisch, campbell_descriptive_2018} along with branching structures for trajectory inference \citep{ahmed_grandprix_2019} based on a GP framework.
-One of the main limitations in these works lies in their restricted use of gene expressions, taking into account expression profile snapshots as the only available information regarding cellular ordering.
+One of the main limitations in these works lie in their restricted use of gene expressions, taking into account expression profile snapshots as the only available information regarding cellular ordering.
 We provide evidence that including RNA velocity as derivative information holds the power to estimate latent pseudotime with increased precision compared to what previous approaches could achieve.